Bylaws of the

 Section 4.
 A quorum shall consist of one more than half the current number of Board members and must include at least two members of the Executive Committee.

 Section 5.
 In the event a vacancy occurs on the Board in a Director position, the President shall, with the approval of the Board, appoint a member to fill the vacancy.
 These appointed members shall serve out the term of the individuals they replace on the Board.
-Individuals joining the Board of Directors by appointment as a Director shall not serve more than 6 consecutive years in that office will still be eligible to serve 2 complete terms (of 3 years each) as a Director in addition to the partial term they served as replacement.
-In the event a vacancy occurs in an Officer position, the Board will immediately elect a new officer to that position in accordance with article VII.
-The elected member takes office immediately, shall serve out the term of the individual (s)he replaces as an Officer and will still be eligible for 2 complete terms (of 2 years each) in that same Officer position in addition to the partial term (s)he serves as a replacement.
+The new Director shall complete the term of the former Director and shall be eligible for reelection if the remaining term is less than two years.
+Individuals joining the Board of Directors by appointment as a Director shall not serve more than three consecutive years in that office as a Director in addition to the partial term they served as replacement.
+In the event a vacancy occurs in an Officer position, the Board will immediately elect a new officer to that position in accordance with Article VII.
+The elected member takes office immediately, shall serve out the term of the individual she or he replaces as an Officer and will still be eligible for one complete term (of two years) in that same Officer position in addition to the partial term she or he served as a replacement.

 Section 6.
 With the approval of the Executive Committee, the President may recommend that any Board member be removed from office by the following procedure: 1) reasons for the proposed action must be provided in writing to the member, 2) the member shall have 60 days in which to represent themselves at a meeting of the Board, 3) a two-thirds vote of the current number of Board members shall then decide.